imrodrig/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% enddocs %}

 {% docs bingeflix_column_user_id %}
 The unique identifier of the Bingeflix user.
-A user is created when...
 {% enddocs %}